-Comparison: 5th (The Cathedral)
+Comparison: 2nd (The Switchback)

 Architectural Analysis